RaiderHQ/ruby_raider/README.md

 and you will have a new project in the folder you are in

-Currently we only support Watir with Rspec.
+Currently we only support:

+* Gerating a Selenium with Rspec framework
+* Gerating a Watir with Rspec framework

 We have only tested this in mac and linux, so it works in both platforms.